fmetivier/IslandsLib/docs/source/Install.rst

     pip install .

-Again depending on your environment you may need admin priviledges.
+Again depending on your environment you may need admin privileges.
 If everything goes swiftly, pip will install, if needed, the following dependancies: triangle, numpy, scipy, matplotlib, cartopy, shapely, geopandas, pandas